Fair Taxes – Fair Future: Rethinking Kelowna’s Religiously Owned Property Tax Exemptions

 Help KASHA Take a Stand for Fairness and Inclusivity in Kelowna

-Donate now to support this vital effort.
+Contribute now to support this vital effort.

 Together, we can create change that resonates far beyond Kelowna.